 The Town of Dewey Beach takes a leadership position in, and responsibility for, protecting and preserving the natural environment in and around Dewey.

-The Town of Dewey Beach develops and maintains a strategy for long-term adaptation to sea-level rise that is supported by County and State policy, operations and funding.
+The Town of Dewey Beach develops and maintains a strategy for long-term adaptation to sea-level rise in concert with county and state.

 The Town of Dewey Beach’s culture and commerce extends increasingly further into the spring and fall shoulder seasons.